 Justice Pro Bono offers its sincere thanks to the lawyers who have agreed to become involved on a volunteer basis with this project.

-Justice Pro Bono thanks the Barreau du Québec, the Chambre des notaires, the Ministère de la Justice du Québec, the Makivik Corporation and the Kativik Regional Administration for their generous financial and logistical support.
+Justice Pro Bono would like to thank the Barreau du Québec, the Chambre des notaires, the Department of Justice, the Makivik Corporation and the Kativik Regional Government for their generous financial and logistical support.

 Developed by Justice Pro Bono, Boussole juridique is a search tool for free or low-cost legal resources available in Québec.

 When faced with legal matters, citizens who lack the means to pay for the advice of a lawyer in private practice can turn to community or government legal resources to find the information, support and guidance necessary for them to proceed.

 However, this requires an awareness of the available resources suited to their situation.

 Up to now, there has been no inventory of free or low-cost legal services in Québec.
 In light of this, we came up with the idea of creating an accessible, user-friendly and easy-to-understand search engine to help guide citizens as well as those assisting them.

 The website currently lists about 400 legal references.

 Porte 33: A new project for better access to family justice

 Referring to Article 33 of Quebec’s Civil Code, the project aims to offer legal and psychosocial resources, focusing on the child’s best interests, to families experiencing a separation.
 The project’s objective is twofold: to improve access to family justice and to mitigate the impact of separation in the child’s life.